-Graduation Requirements for all Degree Programs (except where specified)
+Graduation Requirements for all Degree Programs (except where specified).

 - 1. GPA: Students must have a minimum GPA of 2.0 to be eligible for graduation. - 2.
 SKILLS TESTS: Effective May 1997, CUNY requires that all students pass the writing and reading basic skills tests as a graduation requirement from all community colleges.
 In addition, students who wish to transfer to senior colleges must also pass the mathematics skills test prior to transferring (1985 policy).
 (See Assessment for more details). - 3.
-SSD 100: Effective Fall 2003, all first-time freshmen liberal arts majors must take SSD 100: Freshman Orientation course. - 4.
 Writing Intensive (WI): Effective Fall 2003, all entering students is required to take two (2) Writing Intensive courses prior to graduation.
 These specially designated sections are designed to help students improve their writing skills along with their understanding of course material.
 Through both formal and informal writing assignments, students will strengthen their writing proficiencies as they become familiar with the writing unique to particular disciplines.
 It is expected that, through these intensive, meaningful opportunities for writing, students will be able to become better writers and communicators, skills highly valued both in college and in the job market.